Financial analyst jailed 4 weeks for punching taxi driver

 SINGAPORE - A taxi passenger who kept changing his mind about where he wanted to go will now be heading to prison after he launched a verbal and physical attack on his driver.

-British financial analyst John Jefferson, 26, punched 55-year-old Mr Sukhdew Singh Banta Singh in the eye after hurling vulgarities at him.
+British financial analyst John Jefferson, 26, punched Mr Sukhdew Singh Banta Singh, 55, in the eye after hurling vulgarities at him.

 He was jailed for four weeks after pleading guilty in a district court on Tuesday (April 24) to voluntarily causing hurt in May last year.